xorbitsai/xoscar/README.md

 - Modularity: An actor system decomposes naturally into a collection of actors that can be understood independently.
 Actor logic is encapsulated within the actor itself.

 ## Why Xoscar
-Xoscar implements actor model in Python and provides user-friendly APIs that provides significant benefits for building applications on heterogeneous hardware:
+Xoscar implements the actor model in Python and provides user-friendly APIs that offer significant benefits for building applications on heterogeneous hardware:
 - Abstraction over low-level communication details: Xoscar handles all communication between actors transparently, whether on CPUs, GPUs, or across nodes.
 Developers focus on application logic rather than managing hardware resources